 - Hannah Arendt (1963) On Revolution (p.
 228)

 One of the most difficult barriers in the field of communication and development is the lack of quantitative empirical evidence that demonstrates the effect of communication on development.
 When we argue that communication is central to development and increases development effectiveness, economists often raise an eyebrow and ask "Where's the data?"
 It's a legitimate question.
+And it's a question we don't have an answer to - yet.

 What you are reading here is a technical blog.
 In the World Bank they are (pretentiously?) known as 'Expert Blogs'.
 I post these reflections once a week, for instance, and, as you would expect, I tend to think about them before I do so.
 But, as we all know, all over the world these days are bloggers of a very different kind.
 They blog not only everyday but several times a day.